ForrMore/Krishi/README.md

 nearest location based at good price. and Krishi is the extension to the gov Support to Farmer .

 Krishi Functionality are:

-    - can register or login through mobile no.
+    - user can register or login through mobile no.
-    - can get weather data
+    - user can get live weather data.
-    - user can buy and sell produce
+    - user can buy and sell produce.
-    - user can contact direct to buyer or seller
+    - user can contact direct to buyer or seller.
-    - user can save contact for further exchange
+    - user can save contact for further exchange.
-    - user can edit profile
+    - user can edit profile.
-    - user can get latest mandi rates by Gov by Data.gov
+    - user can get latest mandi rates by Gov by Data.gov.
-    - user can chat globally to all the logined users
+    - user can chat globally to all the logined users.
-    - user can check news for Farmer Benifits
+    - user can check news for Farmer Benifits.
-    - user can create post for buy and sell of produce
+    - user can create post for buy and sell of produce.

 Note : "this application is for learning purpose" that how i can make a solution to real world problem.